The Position This is a continuous filing exam. The next filing cut-offs are at 5:00 pm on:6/14/19, 12/13/19, 6/12/20

 - Work around hazardous materials such as; caustic soda, fluoride products, hydrochloric acid, sodium hypochlorite, aluminum sulfate and other water treatment chemicals

 - Work outside in all types of climatic conditions including inclement or very hot weather

-- Work in enclosed areas where the temperature may exceed 100 degrees
+- Inspect enclosed areas where the temperature may exceed 100 degrees

-- Enter, exit, and work in enclosed and confined spaces
+- Enter, exit and inspect work in enclosed and confined spaces

 Qualified applicants are encouraged to apply immediately.
 All applicants must complete and submit an online County of Sacramento employment application by 5:00 PM

 on the posted cut-off date.
 Click here to apply.County of Sacramento

 Employment Services Division

 Phone (916) 874-5593; 7-1-1 California Relay ServiceEmail EmployOffice@Saccounty.net Inter-Office Mail Code: 09-4667

 - Employment applications and all documentation requested in this announcement must be submitted by 5:00 p.m. on the cut-off date.